Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 Death of Spouse If the spouse dies before the sale of the residence, then the surviving spouse can add the years that the decedent lived in the house as a principal residence, and can also still exclude a $500,000 gain.
 The surviving spouse is considered to have the property at least as long as the decedent unless the spouse remarries before the sale.
 The surviving spouse must file a joint return, however, in the year of the spouse's death.
 The surviving spouse will still qualify for the $500,000 exclusion if the property is sold within 2 years of the deceased spouse's death.
 Note also that the portion inherited from the deceased spouse will receive a stepped-up basis, which will further reduce any taxable gain.
 This stepped-up basis will equal the fair market value (FMV) of the portion of property on the date of death or, if the personal representative so chooses, the FMV of that portion 6 months afterward.
 A surviving spouse in a community property state will receive a stepped-up basis for the entire property.
 The $500,000 exclusion can also be applied if the residence is sold within 2 years of both spouses' death if the couple would have qualified otherwise.

 Divorce If a spouse receives a residence under a divorce decree, then her time of ownership and time of use is added onto the ex-spouse's time of ownership and use.
-If one spouse moves out pursuant to a divorce or separation decree, then the relocating spouse can continue to claim use and ownership for as long as he maintains an ownership interest in the property, and as long as the remaining spouse continues to use the residence as a principal residence.
+If one spouse moves out pursuant to a divorce or separation decree, then the relocating spouse can continue to claim use and ownership if he maintains an ownership interest in the property, and if the remaining spouse continues to use the residence as a principal residence.

 The home sale tax exclusion is more of a benefit to the wealthy, because they could buy more expensive homes, then resell them a few years later and claim most or all the exclusion.
 On the other hand, taxpayers with less expensive homes must own the home for many years, or even decades, to take advantage of the full exclusion.